-- Explosions were prevalent throughout the monitoring periods at sites H and P, with peaks in June and December 2015 at site H and relatively constant numbers of explosions at site P (Figure 25). - Explosions detected at site N occurred in a strong peak in September 2015, with a few additional explosions occurring in October 2015 (Figure 25). - Total explosion counts at each site were as follows: - o 1,233 at H - o 1,723 at N - o 2,438 at P - Most explosions occurred during nighttime hours, although there was more variability in daytime occurrence of explosions at site P than at other sites (Figure 26). - The nighttime occurrence, relatively short duration of the explosion reverberations, and moderate received levels suggest these explosions may be seal bombs related to fishing activity. - There was an overall decrease in number of explosions in this region in comparison to previous years for sites H and P, but a slight increase at site N compared to 2014 (Debich et al., 2015a; Debich et al., 2015b; Širović et al., 2016) which could be due to a geographic shift in fishing effort.
+- Explosions occurred throughout the monitoring periods at all sites, with relatively constant numbers of explosions at sites H and N and a peak from April to June 2016 at site P (Figure 27). - Total explosion counts at each site were as follows: - o 1,273 at H - o 951 at N - o 1,163 at P - There were more explosions at night at site H in 2016, but overall there was no clear diel pattern present at any site (Figure 28). - As the majority of navy exercises involving explosions occurred during daylight hours, there is no clear overlap between detected explosions and navy exercises at site H (Figure 28). - The relatively short duration of the explosion reverberations, and moderate received levels suggest these explosions may be seal bombs related to fishing activity. - The lack of diel pattern may indicate a shift in the use of seal bombs to a fishery other than squid. - The number of explosions at sites H are consistent with the previous report while detections at site N and P were lower (Rice et al., 2017).
+The overall number of detections at all sites has decreased compared to earlier reports (Debich et al., 2015a; Debich et al., 2015b; Širović et al., 2016) which could be due to a geographic shift in fishing effort.